neuralmagic/sparsify/docs/source/quicktour.md

 After visiting `http://0.0.0.0:5543` in a web browser, the home page for Sparsify will load if configured correctly:
 ![SparseZoo main page Icon](userguide/images/image_1.jpg)

 A quick start flow is given below.
-For a more in-depth read, check out [Sparsify documentation](https://docs.neuralmagic.com/sparsify/).
+For a more in-depth read, check out the [Sparsify User Guide](userguide/index).

 ### New Project